mikekistler/aspnet-openapi-examples/README.md

 Note that `Results` only supports from 2 to 6 different return types.
 Don't use `Results` with a single return type -- it will fail to compile.
 Likewise, if you try to specify more than 6 return types, it will fail to compile.

-When the endpoint method is asynchronous, the return type must have the `Task<>` wrapper.
+When the route handler is asynchronous, the return type must have the `Task<>` wrapper.

 Only return types that implement `IEndpointMetadataProvider` will create a `responses` entry in the OpenAPI document.
 Here's a quick list of some of the `TypedResults` helper methods that produce a `responses` entry: